Category- Allopathy

 Daily dose

-Take acebrophylline exactly as your doctor recommends.
+Take Acebrophylline (sr) 200 mg exactly as your doctor recommends.
 The dose may change based on your condition and how well you respond.
 Do not take more than prescribed without consulting your doctor.

 Missed Dose